wp-plugins/clickdesk-live-support-chat-plugin/readme.txt

 ClickDesk for the first time in the industry **integrates live chat and voice chat directly into your IM** - you can conveniently take chats and answer voice calls from online panel or on your IM on computer or mobile phone.

 Help desk allows you to manage all your emails and offline chats from a simple and quick ticketing interface.
-Optional Push2Call **has a browser phone** and provides local access number in more than 40 countries for your visitors to call you.

 **Plugin Setup Video**